juliale02/fa22-cse110-lab4/expose/javascript/part1.md

             at Function.executeUserEntryPoint [as runMain] (node:internal/modules/run_main:81:12)
             at node:internal/main/run_main_module:22:47

-    Explanation: 'result' is initialled with the keyowrd 'const' which prvents it from being reassigned a value.
+    Explanation: 'result' is initialled with the keyowrd 'const' which prevents it from being reassigned a value.
 However, line 7 attempts to reassign it to the values 'num1 + num2'.

 6. Error: